1902 Fox Drive, Suite F

 By receiving the ear tube placement procedure, the child’s risk of future ear infections are lowered and hearing can be restored if one of the symptoms prior to the surgery was hearing loss.
 Also, speech development can continue on as normal and even the child’s sleep, behavior and communication may be improved if previous ear infections affected one or all of those areas.
 Finally, the ear tubes will allow time for the child to mature and will help his or her eustachian tube to work more efficiently as it becomes wider and longer.

 Finally, after surgery has been completed and the tubes are safely inside your child’s ear, the next step is simply to care for your little one.
-Antibiotic ear drops and/or pain killers may be prescribed, and your physician will provide any special post-surgery care instructions.
-If you notice any drainage, ear pain, or fever after the procedure, you should call your child’s physician.
+Antibiotic ear drops and/or pain killers may be prescribed, and your healthcare provider will provide any special post-surgery care instructions.
+If you notice any drainage, ear pain, or fever after the procedure, you should call your child’s healthcare provider.
 If all things go according to plan, the tubes should fall out on their own after approximately six to nine months.